eryc-cc/home-bills/README.md

 **02. Better Data Management**

 - [ ] Handle data with a local JSON file that you can store and sync with your iCloud, or GDrive.
+- [ ] Ability to visualize your bills from your computer, phone, or tablet.

 **03. Mobile App: I can see...**